acakbudak/My_Formula_Lib/README.md

 ### This file includes some formulas for different kinds of trouble issues
   Constantly Updated.

-    1) BCD to decimal conversionas
+    1) BCD to decimal conversion